Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: : Spatially Temporally Abstract Planning

 \subsection{Problem 2: Vertex Generation}

-The checkpoint generator aims to directly model the possible future states \textit{without needing to know how exactly the agent might reach them}.
-The details of checkpoint transitions will be abstracted by the connection estimates instead.
+The checkpoint generator aims to directly imagine the possible future states \textit{without needing to know how exactly the agent might reach them nor worrying about if they are reachable}.
+The feasibility of checkpoint transitions will be abstracted by the connection estimates instead.

-To make the checkpoint generator generalize well across diverse tasks, while still being able to capture the underlying causal mechanisms in the environment (a tall order for existing model-based methods), we propose that the checkpoint generator learns to split the state representation into two parts: an episodic \underline{context} and a \underline{partial description}.
+To make the checkpoint generator generalize well across diverse tasks, while still being able to capture the underlying causal mechanisms in the environment (a challenge for existing model-based methods) \citep{zhang2020invariant}, we propose that the checkpoint generator learns to split the state representation into two parts: an episodic \underline{context} and a \underline{partial description}.
 In a navigation problem, for example, as in Fig. \ref{fig:overall}, a context could be a representation of the map of a gridworld, and the partial description be the 2D-coordinates of the agent's location.
 In different contexts, the same partial description could correspond to very different states.
 Yet, within the same context, we should be able to recover the same state given the same partial description.

 As shown in Fig. \ref{fig:overall}, this information split is achieved using two functions: the \textit{splitter} $\scriptE_{CZ}$, which maps the input state $S$ into a representation of a context $c(S)$ and a partial description $z(S)$, as well as the \textit{fuser} $\bigoplus$ which, when applied to the input $\langle c, z \rangle$, recovers $S$.
 In order to achieve consistent context extraction across states in the same episode, at training time, we force the context to be extracted from other states in the same episode, instead of the input.